gnuradio/pybombs/README.md

 If you do not have Python2.7, run the following commands:

     sudo apt install python
-    pip --version
+    sudo apt install python-pip

+If you have previously installed PyBOMBS with Python3, run the following command:

+    sudo pip3 uninstall pybombs

-then run:
+and then run:

     sudo pip install --upgrade git+https://github.com/gnuradio/pybombs.git

-#### Migrating from Python2.7 to Python3
+#### Using Python3

 If you have previously installed PyBOMBS with Python2, run the following command:

     sudo pip uninstall pybombs

-and then do the commands below for Python3.

-#### Using Python3

-<b>Note:</b> If you are building UHD-3.14 or previous, run the following command <b>first</b>:
+<b>Note:</b> If you are building UHD-3.14 or previous, run the following commands:

+    sudo apt install python
+    sudo apt install python-pip
     sudo pip install mako requests numpy

-If you don't already have pip3, run the following command:
+If you don't already have python3, run the following commands:

+    sudo apt install python3
     sudo apt install python3-pip

 and then run: